-NOTICE IS HEREBY GIVEN that onat the polling place of in the Township of, County of , an election will be held in which the following question shall be submitted to the electors of Township.
-Shall Township levy taxes for a five year period commencing in, which s shall exceed the legal limit by \$, so that the taxes levied, instead of being \$, wh hich is the limit authorized by law, shall be \$? ( ) Yes or ( ) No BE IT KNOWN that the total income of Township from the first day of 20 ), to the last day of 20, was \$ and that the total warrants issued for said period iod amounted to \$resulting in a deficit for said period of \$ BE IT FURTHER KNOWN that the expected expenditures for each year of a five year period commencing in 20 are roughly equivalent to \$ spent in 20 BE IT FURTHER KNOWN that the current tax levy of 18 mills which produced \$ i in income in 20 is the legal maximum but that a 100 percent excess levy is authorized for a five year per riod.
-If 60 percent of the qualified electors shall approve the above stated question, the levy shall be increased to o be the amount of 18 mills upon each dollar of taxable valuation which increase would have produced \$ in additional income at 20 valuations.
-BE IT FURTHER KNOWN that said election will be opened at o'clockm. and will continue of open until o'clockm. of said SPECIAL ELECTION Township INSTRUCTION TO VOTER: Mark a cross (x) or other mark in the square opposite the word "yes" you are in favor of this levy.
-Mark a cross (x) or other mark in the square opposite the word "no" if you a not in favor of this levy.
-ShallTownship levy taxes for a five year period commencing in 20, which shall exceed the legal limit by \$so that the taxes levied, instead of being \$? ( ) Yes or ( ) No By order of the Board of Supervisors ofTownship.
-Dated at, North Dakota, thisday of, 20 Clerk

-Clerk Publishing dates: At least ten days before the election, (Annual Meeting).
+NOTICE IS HER EBY GIVEN that on at the polling place of in the Township of , County of , an election will be held in whi ch the following question shall be submit ted to the Townsl Shall Township levy taxes for a five year period commencing in , which shal taxes levied, instead of being \$ is the limit authorized by law, shall be \$ ? ( ) Yes or ( ) No BE IT KNOWN t hat the total income of Township from the first day of 20, to the last day of , was \$ and that the total warrants issued for r said period amounted to \$ resulting in a defici it for said period of \$ • BE IT FURTHER KNOWN that the expected expe enditures for each year of a five year perio od commencing in 20 are roughly equivalent to \$ spent in 20 BE IT FURTHER KNOWN that the current tax le vy of 18 mills which produced \$ in income in 20 is the he legal maximum but that a 100 percent excess levy is authorized for a fiv e year period If 60 percent of the qua alified electors shall approve the a above stated question, the levy shall be in creased to be the amount of 18 mills upon each dollar of taxable valua ation which increase would have produce ed additional income at 20 value - be opened at o'clockm. and will continue open m. of said · · · · · · · · · · · · · · · · · · · SPECIAL E INSTRUCTION T ΓΟ VOTER: Mark a cross (x) or r other mark in the square opposite the w ord "ves" if · / mark in the square opposite the word "no • not in favor of this levy , , v ive year period commencing in 20, wh nich shall - · axes levied, instead of being \$ or ( ) No J + , ( ) ' / oard of Supervisors of Township. , North Dakota, this Dallahia 14 AC Clerk rubhshing dates: At l east ten days before the election, ( (Aimuai Meeniig).